Skip to content

 COM -- Compliance and Data Privacy

-COM-01 Compliance with legal and regulatory requirements CloudTaser provides the technical layer for GDPR Art.
+COM-01 Compliance with legal and regulatory requirements cloudtaser provides the technical layer for GDPR Art.
 32 compliance, Schrems II supplementary measures, and NIS2 Art.
-21 requirements. cloudtaser audit generates evidence packages CLI, All
+21 requirements. cloudtaser-cli target audit generates evidence packages CLI, All

-COM-02 Data protection EU-hosted vault ensures encryption keys remain under EU jurisdiction. memfd_secret ensures secrets are invisible to the cloud provider.
+COM-02 Data protection EU-hosted OpenBao ensures encryption keys remain under EU jurisdiction. memfd_secret ensures secrets are invisible to the cloud provider.
 Secrets never touch etcd or persistent storage Wrapper, eBPF

 Component Coverage Matrix